Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

 {\textbf{Input:}} {\textbf{Output:}}

-However, different from BMS where all the attention maps generated from three color channels of the LAB space are linearly fused into one single mean attention map, the proposed CNS model separately computes the average for each color name channel.
-Suppose that $n$ pairs of attention maps $A_i^j$ and $\widetilde{A}_i^j$ are obtained from $C_i$, they share the same weight and are averaged into a single new map, which we call ``master attention map'' in this paper.
-Then, the mean attention map $\bar{A}$ can be further calculated as the average of 11 master attention maps as follows:
+However, different from BMS which averages all the attention maps, the proposed model computes the mean attention map $A_i$ of each color name channel $C_i$ separately.
+All the attention maps $A_i^j$ and $\widetilde{A}_i^j$ share the same weight and are averaged to $A_i$, which is called \textit{Master Attention Map} in this paper.
+Then, the mean attention map $\bar{A}$ of 11 master attention mpas can be further calculated as follows:

-Actually, if we merge Eqs.~\eqref{eq:A_i}~and~\eqref{eq:barA}, we can get the same computation procedure of $\bar{A}$ as introduced in the BMS model.
-The key to the slight difference lies in the 11 master attention maps stored in the intermediate module.
-In Pipeline I, the computation of $\bar{A}$ is mainly based on the surroundedness cue inferred from the topological structures of the 11 color name channels.
-For the sake of making better use of the color name space, the proposed framework couples the topological information with two color cues to compute the color based saliency.
-In Section~\ref{sec:weighting}, we will again employ the 11 master attention maps to produce another mean attention map $\bar{A}_w$.
+Actually, if we merge Eqs.~\eqref{eq:A_i}~and~\eqref{eq:barA}, we can get the same computation procedure of $\bar{A}$ as introduced in the BMS model~\cite{ICCV2013/Zhang}.
+The slight difference lies in the usage of 11 master attention maps.
+In Pipeline I, the computation of $\bar{A}$ is mainly based on the surroundedness cue.
+To make better use of color name space, the proposed framework couples the surroundedness cue with two color cues to compute the color based saliency.
+In Section~\ref{sec:weighting}, we will again use the 11 master attention maps to produce a weighted mean attention map $\bar{A}_w$.